openharmony/docs/en/application-dev/ui/arkts-navigation-tabs.md

 <!--Del-->
 ## Supporting Aging-Friendly Design

-In ging-friendly scenarios with large font sizes, the bottom tab bar offers a dialog box with large fonts for content display.
+In aging-friendly scenarios with large font sizes, the bottom tab bar offers a dialog box with large fonts for content display.
 When the component detects a large font setting, it constructs a long-press dialog box based on the configured text and icons.
 After the user long-presses the tab bar and then swipes in the dialog box to switch to the next tab, the dialog box updates with content of the new tab.
 Upon releasing, the dialog box closes and the UI switches to the corresponding tab page.

 >  **NOTE**
 >